lexxx233/LDF/README.md

 ID | longitudinal_var_name1 | Data type | time;values

-Data can be of 3 types - real, integer, and nominal.
+Data can be of 2 types - numeric and nominal.
 Below is an examples of 2 row entries

 PT0001      BMI    numeric      0;23.4     3.5;24.1      8.9;23.9      ...